3rd Sunday after the Epiphany

 So I want to conclude this morning by answering the second question: how was it that Jesus could muster the strength and courage to follow this strange God?
 The answer, in short: because Jesus was playing for God, and not for the hometown crowd.
 When we read this morning, that “The eyes of all in the synagogue were fixed on him,” that attention may have been very tempting, but Jesus didn’t fall for it.
 In other words, he didn’t let that great feeling from all the positive attention sway him from what he needed to do for God.
 For Jesus, the most important eyes upon him were those of his heavenly Father, and not those of the hometown crowd.

 We mentioned earlier the sudden turn of events from cheers to jeers, the fickleness of the crowd.
 Well, Jesus anticipated that fickleness.
 In general, we human beings are a fickle lot.
 Our heroes come and go; we can turn on a dime with them.
-What will happen to Brett and Reggie if, heaven forbid, they play badly tonight and the Packers lose?
-Will they become just a bit tarnished?
-And, John Elway, who’s been tarnished by three Super Bowl losses, will he all of a sudden shine like the sun again?
-No, Jesus wasn’t moved by that kind of fame.
+What will happen to George W. Bush if the economy starts to go South?
+Or if his appointees to the justice system seem to rule unjustly?
+No, Jesus wasn’t moved by that kind of fame, or that kind of power.
 It might have felt nice for a time.
 But feelings are fleeting.
 Remember Sabrina the Teenage Witch’s aunt?
 She had to keep opening that door of applause and encouragement time and time again, every time she started to sense the good feeling slipping.
 No, Jesus wasn’t playing for the fickle likes of us.
 Jesus was playing for God.
 Because when God bestows a blessing of favor and encouragement on you, it lasts.
 It’s forever.

 And that’s exactly what had just happened to Jesus.
 God had bestowed a blessing and a call on Jesus.
 Just a few verses before this story, which is also where we began two weeks ago in this Epiphany season, we read the story of Jesus’ baptism.
 Jesus comes out of the water and goes to pray, and: